lilytrautman/lilytrautman/README.md

 ### Hello! 👋 Welcome to my Profile!

 I am Lily Trautman, a Computer Scientist based in Denver, Colorado.
 I am a highly motivated individual who loves learning new technologies and solving problems.
-I focus on automating business processes, student advising, and analyzing data using several platforms to help organizations make better decisions.
+I focus on embedded systems, automating business processes, and analyzing data using several platforms to help organizations make better decisions.
 I have experience with:

 Data Cleaning